 pro: access to specialist skills

-One of the biggest recruitment challenges many modern businesses face is identifying and acquiring the skills they need in the mainstream labor market.
+One of the biggest recruitment challenges many modern businesses face is identifying and acquiring the skills they need in the mainstream labour market.
+A 2024 survey revealed that three-quarters (75%) of employers worldwide express difficulties in finding talent with the right skill set.

-The ever-growing pool of freelance and contingent talent available in the flexible labor market can help your business access skills and experience that are difficult to source through traditional hiring.
+Embracing the ever-growing pool of freelance and contingent talent available in the flexible labour market could offer a potential solution, providing access to skills and expertise that are difficult to source through conventional recruitment methods.

 con: potential lack of engagement

-Do your contingent staff understand your long-term vision as an organization, and are they committed to helping you achieve it?
+Do your contingent staff understand your long-term vision as an organisation, and are they committed to helping you achieve it?
 These are valid questions to ask.

-If key stakeholders within your businesses harbor these concerns, there are steps you can take to minimize the risks of flexible staffing.
+If key stakeholders within your businesses harbour these concerns, there are steps you can take to minimise the risks of flexible staffing.

 For example, it’s important to make sure you’re avoiding common mistakes when onboarding your contingent workers.
 If you get this stage of the process right, you’re more likely to see positive results in the long run.